astronomer/docs/learn/airflow-pools.md

     ![Pools UI](/img/guides/pools_ui.png)

 - The Airflow CLI: Run the `airflow pools` command with the `set` subcommand to create a new pool.
 See the [Airflow CLI documentation](https://airflow.apache.org/docs/apache-airflow/stable/cli-and-env-variables-ref.html#pools) for the full list of pool commands.
-With the Airflow CLI, you can also import pools from a JSON file with the `import` subcommand.
+With the Apache Airflow® CLI, you can also import pools from a JSON file with the `import` subcommand.
 This can be useful if you have a large number of pools to define and doing so programmatically would be more efficient.
 - The Airflow REST API: This option is available with Airflow version 2.0 and later.
 To create a pool, submit a POST request with the name and number of slots as the payload.
 For more information on working with pools from the API, see the [API documentation](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#operation/post_pool).